Skip to main content

 Recent Activity

-"This bill rejects cuts proposed by the Trump Administration, including those that would have harmed the ability of the EPA to keep our communities safe and healthy.
-The President’s budget defunded the Land and Water Conservation Fund, and decimated scientific research to combat climate change.
+"This bill rejects cuts proposed by the Trump Administration, including those that would have harmed the ability of the EPA to keep our communities safe and healthy, defunded the Land and Water Conservation Fund, and decimated scientific research to combat climate change.
 Instead, we are choosing to make important investments to protect the air we breathe and the water we drink.
-We are prioritizing our federal trust and treaty responsibilities to provide for the health, safety, and education of our Native American brothers and sisters."
+We are honoring our federal trust and treaty responsibilities to provide for the health, safety, and education of our Native American brothers and sisters.
+And, we are prioritizing funding to research, combat, and adapt to climate change."